ProKil/FewRel/readme.md

 ```

-If you have questions about any part of the paper, submission, leaderboard, codes, data, please e-mail zhuhao15@mails.tsinghua.edu.cn.
+If you have questions about any part of the paper, submission, leaderboard, codes, data, please e-mail zhuhao@cmu.edu.

 ## Contributions